xadd-145/SQL_Chatbot_JackSparrow/README.md

 "A database is only as powerful as the questions you can ask it."— Jarvis

-🌐 Demo Screenshots (optional)

-(You can later add screenshots showing: starting page, asking questions, getting clean DataFrames.)

-Ready to meet your database's new best friend?Let's go. 🚀
+Ready to meet your database's new best friend?
+Let's go. 🚀